Mihaiii/TimeStampBuddy/README.md

 - **YT_TRANSCRIPT_PROXY** – The proxy URL if the service is hosted in the cloud.
 Leave it empty if you don't want to use a proxy.
 Refer to this [GitHub Issue](https://github.com/jdepoix/youtube-transcript-api/issues/303) for more details.

-### Hosting
+## **Hosting**

-The service behind the [@TimeStampBuddy account on X](https://x.com/timestampbuddy) is hosted for free on a Huggingface Space: https://huggingface.co/spaces/Mihaiii/TimeStampBuddy/tree/main.
+The service behind the [@TimeStampBuddy account on X](https://x.com/timestampbuddy) is hosted for free on a Huggingface Space.
+The source files can be inspected here: https://huggingface.co/spaces/Mihaiii/TimeStampBuddy/tree/main.